 So, how are you meant to implement the techniques we’ve described?
 While you can employ some of them manually, it’s much more effective to use the right tools.
-With that in mind, let’s look at ten abandoned cart recovery plugins, which can help you encourage customers to come back and check out.
+With that in mind, let’s look at a few abandoned cart recovery plugins that can help you encourage customers to come back and check out.

 Plus, you can send them both to returning customers and to guests who have entered their email addresses on your site.
 This feature works out of the box, as the plugin includes a default email template you can use.
 Alternatively, you can also create your own customized templates if you prefer.

 In addition to sending these reminder emails, Abandoned Cart Lite also provides valuable data.
 You can see which products customers have abandoned, for example, and compare the total value of your abandoned orders to that of your recovered orders.
 Plus, this plugin is free to use.

 The Abandoned Cart Pro for WooCommerce plugin brings a whole suite of tools together in one place, all geared towards improving your cart abandonment rate.
 Many of the techniques listed earlier are made easier with this plugin.